 Is it Safe to Travel to Machu Picchu During "Shuttle Bus-Gate" of 2025?

-Just because the contract to provide bus service ended, doesn't mean that Consettur cannot continue to provide bus service until new arrangements are made.
-And that's what has been happening daily.
-Drivers show up and drive.
+Recently, the contract to provide bus service ended at midnight on September 4, 2025, which doesn't mean that Consettur could not continue to provide bus service until new arrangements were made.
+But apparently no one took responsibility to actually set up a contingency plan to, first, accept bids for the bus service concession, and secondly, organize a contingency plan to either renew the contract with Consettur, or arrange for a new bus company to get their buses in a row.
+And that's what has been happening.
+Everyone including me knew the contract was ending at the stroke of midnight on Sept 4.
+The drivers showed up and drove on Sept 5.
 So on Saturday Sept 5, someone decided to shake things by throwing a rock at the windshield of one of the last buses returning to the village at the end of the day.
 That's when it gets dark.
 It would be easy to hide in the thick foliage along the dirt road.
 Then.
 In the middle of the night, sometime between midnight and "before the rooster crows," a deal to provide bus service was codified with San Antonio de Torontoy Company.
-To get around the rules and legal requirements needed to select the next provider for the "golden yellow brick road" to guaranteed prosperity, the deal makers allegedly just made up a plan that would allow them to circumvent the official rules and regulations for opening the bidding process.
+To get around the rules and legal requirements needed to select the next provider for the "golden yellow brick path" to guaranteed prosperity, the deal makers allegedly just made up a plan that would allow them to circumvent the official rules and regulations for opening the bidding process.
 They claimed they had to choose a company quickly without going through the process.
 It was an "emergency."
 Uh-huh.
 So withouot legal authority and the binding authorization of the regulatory bodies, they awarded the concession to San Antonio de Torontoy Company.
 In the middle of the night.
+While I was sleeping.

 Then, allegations of irregular and illegal public procurement started flying out of the shadows, spotlighting how the municipal mayors, councilmen and local politicians, not to mention the media, could be invested and benefit in the selection of either the old bus company or a newly appointed company.

-Why are farmers standing on the train tracks to Machu Picchu?
+Why were farmers standing on the train tracks to Machu Picchu?

 I told you it was complicated.
-After the selection of so-called "winner of the Machu Picchu bus route lottery" the next step is to deliver the fleet of new buses.
+After the selection of the so-called "winner of the Machu Picchu bus route lottery" the next step was to deliver the fleet of new buses.
 Right?
 Hahaha.
 Easier said than done.
 The only way to get buses delivered to the middle of the Andes Mts. is by train.
 But what if the train company is not cooperative?
-What if they won't deliver the buses because they're not happy about how the selection process for the bus conession played out?
+What if they won't deliver the buses because they're not happy about how the selection process for the bus concession played out?
 Well, Then you would be right.
 On September 11, a group of maybe 30-40 farmers stood on the train tracks in Aguas Calientes.
-The reason is because they're all torn up that the train company won't deliver the new buses. (even if there aren't enough buses to actually provide the service needed.
+The reason was because they were all torn up that the train company wouldn't deliver the new buses. (even if there aren't enough new buses to actually provide the service needed.
 Another story for another day right?)
-The farmers are trying to put the screws to Perurail, the company responsible for not delivering the new buses.
-They want the new bus service to take over.
+The farmers were trying to put the screws to Perurail, the company responsible for not delivering the new buses.
+They wanted the new bus service to take over.
 Really?
 Farmers care about the buses?
 Hmmm.
 I smell llama poop.

-A little llama whispered in my ear suggesting that it's possible the farmers are being compensated for their efforts.
+A little llama whispered in my ear suggesting that it's possible the farmers were being compensated for their efforts.
 Who would that benefit?
 It's up to us to put the dots together.

 So.
 Where does that leave travelers going to Machu Picchu?

 Sept 12.
 At 8:30, (they did not specify AM or PM), Perurail reported that someone cut the brake lines on the cargo train that was transporting 2 new buses.
 So who knows how to do that?
-Perurail has announced it will suspend transportation of buses until safety of their staff , tracks and vehicles can be guaranteed.
-This does not affect the passenger trains coming from Ollantaytambo
+Perurail has announced it will suspend transportation of buses until safety of their staff, tracks and vehicles can be guaranteed.

 Sept 13 - Trains and buses were operating and our manager in Cusco sent a group of people by train 1 day early to make sure they could enter Machu Picchu on Sept 14 as scheduled.

-Spet 14 - Trains in Ollantaytambo were loaded with passengers including one entire car full of national police officers.
+Spet 14 - Trains going to Aguas Calientes from Ollantaytambo were loaded with passengers including one entire car full of national police officers.
 After sitting in the station for at least 3 hours passengers were unloaded.
-They are now waiting for rocks to be moved from the train tracks in Aguas Calientes, their final destination.
-Meanwhile, Machu Picchu is open and bus service is operating between the village and the main gate to the national park.
-By mid day the rocks which were small, were removed and train service was reinstated and operated until 3am to get everyone into Aguas Calientes.
+After waiting hours for rocks to be moved from the train tracks in Aguas Calientes, trains operated the rest of the day and well into the wee hours of the morning to transport visitors in and out of Aguas Calientes.
+Meanwhile, Machu Picchu was open and bus service was operating between the village and the main gate to the national park.

 How to plan around delays and suspension of transport services to Machu Picchu: